nlathia/fast-ai-playground/setup/Readme.md

 Note: WIP.

 **Pre-Requisites:**
-* You have the fast.ai scripts.
-The latest ones are stored in the [fast.ai Github repository](https://github.com/fastai/courses/tree/master/setup).
+* You have completed all the steps above.

 **Steps**:
+If you have used the `default` profile, you can simply follow the original instructions.
+    * The latest scripts are stored in the [fast.ai Github repository](https://github.com/fastai/courses/tree/master/setup).

+If you have used a non-`default` profile, then you'll need the scripts in this directory.